Requesting Accommodation Services

-- Complete a Registration for Accommodations form and submit it to email@example.com.
-You will need to submit this before meeting with a Student Success Coordinator.
+- Complete the Accommodation Request form.
+You will need to complete this form before meeting with a Student Success Coordinator.

 - Gather and submit related supporting medical documentation about your learning, physical, sensory, or psychological disability.
 This is key to receiving services and funding at any post-secondary institution.
 Ensure that your documentation is current.
 If it isn't, arrange to be reassessed by a qualified professional prior to your appointment.
 Proper documentation related directly to the disclosed disability is required from all students seeking academic accommodation.
 If you are unsure of your specific documentation requirements, or if you do not have documentation, review the chart below these steps to help you determine what type of documentation is required.
 Submit documentation to the SSC by email or mail to ensure confidentiality.

 - Once the Registration for Accommodations and medical documentation are submitted, attend your appointment with one of the Student Success Coordinators to review your documentation, determine appropriate support services, and discuss funding eligibility.
 Types of accommodations and services vary greatly, but here are some examples of accommodations:

 - access to a learning strategist or tutor